 So when you see standing in the holy place 'the abomination that causes desolation,' spoken of through the prophet Daniel -- let the reader understand -- then let those who are in Judea flee to the mountains.
 Let no one on the roof of his house go down to take anything out of the house.
 Let no one in the field go back to get his cloak.
 (Matthew 24:15-18)

 His armed forces will rise up to desecrate the temple fortress and will abolish the daily sacrifice.
 Then they will set up the abomination that causes desolation.
-(Daniel 11:31, emphasis added; see also Daniel 12:11 for the second such prophesy of Daniel.)Setting aside Daniel for the moment and looking at the prophesy of Jesus as recorded by Matthew and Mark, the question is: why is there a note 'let the reader understand' at that point in the narrative of a prophesy?
-Has the prophesy already been fulfilled at the time of writing?
+(Daniel 11:31, emphasis added; see also Daniel 12:11 for the second such prophesy of Daniel.)Setting aside Daniel for the moment and looking at the prophecy of Jesus as recorded by Matthew and Mark, the question is: why is there a note 'let the reader understand' at that point in the narrative of a prophecy?
+Does it give us any insight into whether the prophecy already been fulfilled at the time of writing?

 It might be in order to take a quick look at Luke also: